puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_classifying_installing.markdown

 **Note** - With `classify` and `init`, you need to specify the `--insecure` option because the PE console uses the internal certificate name, `pe-internal-dashboard`, which fails verification because it doesn't match the host name of the host where the console is running.

-**Note** - With `classify` and `init`, you need to specify the `--insecure` option because the PE console uses the internal certificate name, `pe-internal-dashboard`, which fails verification because it doesn't match the host name of the host where the console is running.

     $ puppet node classify \
     --insecure \
     --node-group=appserver_pool \